arnabd64/Graduate-Admission-Prediction/README.md

 3. _(Optional)_ Rename the dataset to something simple like `dataset.csv`

+## About the Dataset

+The CSV file contains 500 rows columns with 9 columns.
+First column is the Serial Number of the application so we can discard it.
+The remaining 8 columns are as follows:

+1. _GRE Score_ (out of 340)
+2. _TOEFL Score_ (out of 120)
+3. _University Rating_ (out of 5)
+4. _Statement of Puropose Rating_ (out of 5)
+5. _Letter of Recommendation Rating_ (out of 5)
+6. _GPA Score_ (out of 10)
+7. _Research Experience_ (0 for `No` and 1 for `Yes`)
+8. _Chance of Admit_ (a decimal value between 0 and 1)

+Columns 1 through 7 are the predictors or features of our model and Column 8 is our target variable.

+> [!TIP]
+> You can change the datatypes of the features to reduce your memory footprint while developing the model.

 ## Setup Environment

 I have used __Python 3.11__ on a Ubuntu 22.04 machine.